UPBGE/UPBGE-Web-old-backup/README.md

 # UPBGE-Web

-Each commit is automatically uploaded to UPBGE Web server by CI.
+Each commit is automatically uploaded to UPBGE Web server by CI (not configured yet, in process).

 Additional things: